-Some visualization programs for NWP output include: GrADS, Vis5D, MatLab, NCAR RIP, GEM-PAK, unidata IDV, AWIPS, and NinJo.
+Some visualization programs for NWP output include: GrADS, Vis5D, MatLab, NCAR RIP, GEM-PAK, Vapor, IDV, AWIPS, NinJo & WINGRIDDS.

+20.5.5.4.
 Compression into Databases and Climatologies

 It is costly to save the terabytes of output produced by operational NWP models every day for every grid point, every level, and every time step.
 Instead, only key weather fields at RAOB mandatory levels in the atmosphere are saved.
 These WMO standard isobaric surfaces are: surface, 100, 92.5, 85, 70, 50, 40, 30, 25, 20, 15, 10, 7, 5, 3, 2, & 1 kPa.
 Output files can be converted from model-specific formats to standard formats (NetCDF, Vis5D, SQL, GRIB).
 Forecasts at key locations such as weather stations can be accumulated into growing climatologies.